 As a seller:

-- Consider your motivations for selling – having a clear end goal for the sale of property and a reason why will make all the difference during the sales process – especially when working with agents and marketing the property.
+- Consider your motivations for selling.
+Having a clear end goal for the sale of property and a reason why will make all the difference during the sales process.
+Especially when working with agents and marketing the property.

-- When looking for an agent, make sure you shop around and find agent that fits your needs and wants – local agents may be beneficial as they have a better understanding of the area you are selling in.
+- When looking for an agent, make sure you shop around and find agent that fits your needs and wants.
+Local agents may be beneficial as they have a better understanding of the area you are selling in.

-- Ensure you receive sound tax advice when you are selling your property – you want to make sure you get to keep as much of your money as possible, not only when going into the purchase, but on the sale of the property or even throughout ownership if your circumstances or intended use changes.
+- Ensure you receive sound tax advice when you are selling your property.
+You want to make sure you get to keep as much of your money as possible, not only when going into the purchase, but on the sale of the property or even throughout ownership if your circumstances or intended use changes.

 By far, the most important thing for buyers and sellers is to obtain careful legal advice on the contract.
 A failure to do this properly can result in the loss of the entire deposit for buyers (or worse), and significant unintended legal (and / or tax) consequences for sellers.
-This is one thing that cannot ever be rushed or neglected, no matter how much time pressure there may seem to be on the deal, and for buyers going to auction, it even pays to have the contract reviewed and any amendments negotiated well in advance of the auction.
+This is one thing that cannot ever be rushed or neglected, no matter how much time pressure there may seem to be on the deal.
+For buyers going to auction, it even pays to have the contract reviewed and any amendments negotiated well in advance of the auction.